kubernetes-sigs/wg-policy-prototypes/README.md

 Once you've been a member, when you are ready to become a reviewer of other people's code, file a PR on our OWNERS file and an approver will need to approve you.

-Once you've been a reviewer, you can request to become an approver by filling a PR on our OWNERS file and another approver will need to approve you.
+Once you've been a reviewer, you can request to become an approver by filing a PR on our OWNERS file and another approver will need to approve you.

 ## Code of conduct